Ethereum-ERD/dev-upgradeable/README.md

 _**Critical collateralization ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

-_**Borrower:**_ an externally owned account or contract that locks collateral in a Trove and issues EUSD tokens to their own address.
-They “borrow” EUSD tokens against their ETH/LSDs collateral.
+_**Borrower:**_ an externally owned account or contract that locks collateral in a Trove and issues USDE tokens to their own address.
+They “borrow” USDE tokens against their ETH/LSDs collateral.

-_**Depositor:**_ an externally owned account or contract that has assigned EUSD tokens to the Stability Pool, in order to earn returns from liquidations.
+_**Depositor:**_ an externally owned account or contract that has assigned USDE tokens to the Stability Pool, in order to earn returns from liquidations.

-_**Redemption:**_ the act of swapping EUSD tokens with the system, in return for an equivalent value of ETH/LSDs.
-Any account with a EUSD token balance may redeem them, whether or not they are a borrower.
+_**Redemption:**_ the act of swapping USDE tokens with the system, in return for an equivalent value of ETH/LSDs.
+Any account with a USDE token balance may redeem them, whether or not they are a borrower.

-When EUSD is redeemed for ETH/LSDs, the ETH is always withdrawn from the lowest collateral Troves, in ascending order of their collateralization ratio.
-A redeemer can not selectively target Troves with which to swap EUSD for ETH/LSDs.
+When USDE is redeemed for ETH/LSDs, the ETH is always withdrawn from the lowest collateral Troves, in ascending order of their collateralization ratio.
+A redeemer can not selectively target Troves with which to swap USDE for ETH/LSDs.

-_**Repayment:**_ when a borrower sends EUSD tokens to their own Trove, reducing their debt, and increasing their collateralization ratio.
+_**Repayment:**_ when a borrower sends USDE tokens to their own Trove, reducing their debt, and increasing their collateralization ratio.

 _**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateralization ratio, or closing their Trove (if they have zero debt and withdraw all their ETH/LSDs)